puppetlabs-toy-chest/puppet-quest-guide/Quest_Guide/quests/conditions_quest.md

 > -Mark Twain

-Puppet has a bunch of built-in, pre-assigned variables that you can use in your manifests to automatically pull in information about the system your Puppet agent is running on.
+Puppet has a bunch of built-in, pre-assigned variables that you can use in your manifests to automatically pull in system information about a node as Puppet compiles the catalog for that node.

+Combined with conditionals, which we'll get to in just a moment, **facts** give you a huge amount of power to write portability into your modules.

 Remember running `facter ipaddress` told you your IP address?
 What if you wanted to turn `facter ipaddress` into a variable?
 It would look like this: `$::ipaddress` as a stand-alone variable, or like this:
 `${::ipaddress}` when interpolated in a string.